 Nordstreet was founded in 2018 which makes it a rather young company.
-The platform financed 59 loans, with 31 of them already successfully repaid.
+The platform financed 217 loans, with many of them already successfully repaid.

 Nordstreet Promo Code

-In order to invest on Nordstreet you need to be over 18 years old and have an active Paysera bank account.
+In order to invest in Nordstreet you need to be over 18 years old and have an active Paysera bank account.

 Paysera is an e-money licensed institution that provides bank services to many of the European P2P lending sites.
 You can register your free account here.

 To complete your registration, you need to fill out some personal information such as your address and phone number.
 You also need to accept the loan agreement as well as the terms of the platform, which we will look into later.

 If you have a Paysera bank account already, the registration and verification are quite fast.
 In the last step of the verification process, you are required to answer Nordstreet’s anti-money laundering questions.

 The setup with the Paysera bank account certainly adds more security to your funds as they aren’t stored in a separate platform’s account but managed by a licensed third party which is regulated by the Bank of Lithuania.

 Your investments on Nordstreet are backed by a first-rank or second-rank mortgage.
 According to the website’s statistics, the average Loan-to-Value is only 33%.